TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 3/Ecclesiastes 3.10.md

 ---

-I have seen the travail which God hath given to the sons of men to be exercised therewith.
+I have seen the burden which God has given to the sons of men to be afflicted with.